kasper-piskorski/docs/pages/documentation/4-querying-with-graql/insert-queries.md

 ### has-role
-Add a role to this relation type.
+Add a role to this relation.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell9" data-toggle="tab">Graql</a></li>